solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 ## Detailed Design

-The new protocol tries to do the following:
+The new protocol tries to make all 80% restarting validators get the same data blocks and the same set of last votes among them, then they can probably make the same decision and then proceed.

+The steps roughly look like this:
 1. Everyone freezes, no new blocks, no new votes, and no Turbine
 2. Make all blocks which can potentially have been optimistically confirmed before the freeze propagate to everyone
-3. Make restart partipants' last votes before the freze propagate to everyone
+3. Make restart participants' last votes before the freeze propagate to everyone
 4. Now see if enough people can optimistically agree on one block (same slot and hash) to restart from
 4.1 If yes, proceed and restart